vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-1-Demeter.md

 #### Miscellaneous

 * Application: Fix build warnings. (#761)
-* Application: Set GL preference to 'GLVND' from 'LEGACY' then revert back to 'LEGACY'. (#763, #806)
+* Application: Set GL preference to 'GLVND' from being undefined (LEGACY) then revert functionality to 'LEGACY'. (#763, #806)
 * Application: Fix crash when using `About.openUrl`. (#778)
 * App: Fix CDN references to hifi-production in tutorial example scripts. (#788)